 Further your understanding

-- Navigate around your Drupal site and try to identify some Menu, Action, Local task and Contextual links.
-Can you find their implementation in your codebase?
+- Navigate around your Drupal site and try to identify some menu, action, local task and contextual link types.
+Can you find their implementation in your code base?

 - Can you find where the

 #contextual_linksrender element is added within the Node module?
 New to render elements?
 Start with a Render API Overview.